 Sound level, loudness, and sound pressure are not the same things.

-There are variations in individual perception of the strength of sound.
+There are fluctuations in individual perception of the strength of sound.

 The sound pressure measured twice as much gives 6 dB more level.